arescentral/arescentral.org/content/plugins/format/sprite.rst

 A sprite’s overlay image is used to re-color sprites when owned by a player_ with a hue_.
 Re-coloring works as follows:

 #.
-Discard the green, blue, and alpha channels from the overlay.
+Discard the green and blue channels from the overlay.
 #.
-Map the shade of red to the corresponding shade from the new hue_.
+Map the shade of red to the corresponding of from the new hue_.
 #.
 Composite the re-colored overlay atop_ the original sprite.

 .. _atop: https://en.wikipedia.org/wiki/Alpha_compositing